-You have requested that we provide you with a copy of our most recent external peer review report.
-Accordingly, our 2017 peer review report accompanies this letter.
+Government Auditing Standards require that we provide you with a copy of our most recent external peer review report and any letters of comment, and any subsequent peer review reports and letters of comment received during the period of the contract.
+Our most recent peer review report accompanies this letter.
 This report reflects a peer review rating of pass, which is the highest rating for a peer review.
 We appreciate the opportunity to be of service to the Levittown Union Free School District and believe this letter accurately summarizes the significant terms of our engagement.
 If you have any questions, please let us know.
 If you agree with the terms of our engagement as described in this letter, please sign the enclosed copy, and return it to us.